RockstarLang/rockstar/spec.md

 ### Types

-Rockstar uses a very similar type system to that defined by the [ECMAScript type system](http://www.ecma-international.org/ecma-262/5.1/#sec-8), except `undefined` doesn't sound very rock'n'roll so we use `mysterious` instead.
+Rockstar uses a similar type system to that defined by the [ECMAScript type system](http://www.ecma-international.org/ecma-262/5.1/#sec-8), except `undefined` doesn't sound very rock'n'roll so we use `mysterious` instead.

 * **Mysterious** - the value of any variable that hasn't been assigned a value, denoted by the keyword `mysterious`
 * **Null** - the null type.
 Evaluates as equal to zero and equal to false.
 The keywords `nothing`, `nowhere`, `nobody`, `empty` and `gone` are defined as aliases for `null`
 * **Boolean** - a logical entity having two values `true` and `false`. *(The keywords `maybe` and `definitely maybe` are reserved for future use)*
  * `right`, `yes` and `ok` are valid aliases for `true`
  * `wrong`, `no` and `lies` are valid aliases for `false`
-* **Number** - Numbers in Rockstar are stored using the [DEC64](http://www.dec64.com/) numeric type.
-The number internally is the closest representable number of the DEC64 type.
+* **Number** - Numbers in Rockstar are double-precision floating point numbers, stored according to the [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) standard. *(An earlier version of this spec proposed that Rockstar used the [DEC64](http://www.dec64.com/) numeric type.
+This is a perfect example of something that seemed like a great idea after a couple of beers but turns out to be prohibitively difficult to implement...)*
 * **String** - Rockstar strings are sequences of 16-bit unsigned integer values representing UTF-16 code units.

-Functions are just objects with a function call operator.
+Functions and function identifiers are not strictly part of the type system in Rockstar 1.0.

 ### Truthiness

-The results of comparisons often rely on a concept called 'Truthiness'.
+The results of comparisons often rely on a concept called 'truthiness'.
 If the value is truthy, it will be implicitly converted to true.
 If it is falsy, it will be implicitly converted to false.

 - Mysterious - Falsy
 - Null - Falsy